 - Firearms serial numbers are essential for recovery if stolen.
 Personal Firearms Record

 Home and Business Security Assessment A Home and Business Security Assessment completed by the Fredericktown Police Department is designed to help homeowners, business owners, operators and staff to assess the overall security of their home and business.
 It covers potential areas of vulnerability, and provides suggestions for adapting your security to reduce the risk of crime and lessen liability.
-The security assessment can be tailored to fit the needs of your home or particular business and will be conducted by Lt.
-Kyle Johnson, who is certified by the Ohio Crime Prevention Association as a Crime Prevention Specialist.
-Lt.
-Johnson also holds a certification as a Department of Homeland Security protected critical infrastructure information authorized user.
+The security assessment can be tailored to fit the needs of your home or particular business and will be conducted by an Officer who is certified by the Ohio Crime Prevention Association as a Crime Prevention Specialist.
 Below is just a glimpse of the items that can be reviewed and discussed at your home or facility.
 The success and longevity of your business is vital to the growth and continued development of the Fredericktown area and we are eager to be a strategic partner in your success.
 Contact us today to inquire about a free of charge security assessment for your home or business.

 - Exterior Spaces